RamanSB/Decentralised-Stable-Coin/README.md

     1. We should ideally be keeping track of "for a given token used as collateral how much has the user provided".
     2. How can we get the real-time USD value of the users deposited collateral: Chainlink Pricefeeds.
 (PriceFeeds have their own address, we would need to map the collateralTokenAddress to the priceFeedAdress)
     3. We should not accept all collateral only WETH & WBTC, so we must ensure we are only able to accept two types of collateral and keep track of this. (use constructor to set this up.)

+Once collateral has been deposited successfully, we must decide on how much DSC we should mint.
+This brings us to the `_mint_` function.
+- Parameters:
+    1.
+- Considerations:
+    1. What is (at the time of deposit) the USD value of the deposited collateral?
+(Use chainlink price feeds to determine this.)
+    2. Once the above is determined determine how many DSC tokens to mint based on this.
+    3. Send these tokens to the user.
+    4. Perhaps _mint_ may not be concerned with this, but also consider how to decide how the users collateral ratio / health factor varies as their collateral changes in value over time.